skawa-universe/entify/README.md

   Species();

   // You can use a factory constructor for setting up an object from an entity.
-  // This isn't really needed, I just like to create these shorthand cosntructors,
+  // This isn't really needed, I just like to create these shorthand constructors,
   // the bridge.fromEntity can be called anywhere. factory Species.fromEntity(Entity e) => bridge.fromEntity(e, new Species());